vdaas/vald/docs/user-guides/deployment.md

 # Deployment

-There are two major ways for the deployment of the Vald cluster ways: using the helm command with `values.yaml` or vald-helm-operator.
+There are two major ways for the deployment of the Vald cluster ways: Using the Helm command with `values.yaml` or `vald-helm-operator`.

-using helm command
+- Using Helm command
-easy to deploy
+    - Easy to deploy
+    - Need to Helm command when updating configuration

+- Using `vald-helm-operator`
-need to helm command when upgrade configuration vald-helm-operator monitoring the Vald deployments and Vald custom resource Use `kubectl` command to upgrade the Vald cluster configuration Automate manage the Vald cluster based on CRD (Custom Resource Definitions)
+    - Monitoring the Vald deployments and Vald custom resource by `vald-helm-operator`
+    - Use `kubectl` command to set or update of the Vald cluster configuration
+    - Automate manage the Vald cluster based on CRD (Custom Resource Definitions)

 ## Requirement